WHO chief says Ebola situation in DR Congo 'deeply worrisome'

 The World Health Organization (WHO) chief on Friday described the Ebola outbreak in the Democratic Republic of the Congo as “deeply worrisome,” warning that the scale of the epidemic is likely far greater than confirmed figures suggest.

-Tedros Adhanom Ghebreyesus said in a post on the US social media platform X that 82 Ebola cases and seven deaths have so far been confirmed in the DR Congo, but added: “We know the epidemic in the DRC is much larger.”
+Tedros Adhanom Ghebreyesus said in a post through US social media company X that 82 Ebola cases and seven deaths have so far been confirmed in the DR Congo, but added: “We know the epidemic in the DRC is much larger.”

 There are now almost 750 suspected cases and 177 suspected deaths, he noted.